-Summary: Follow this simple plan to get MediCredit collections off your back.
+Summary: Follow this simple plan to get MediCredit collections off your back and off your credit report.

 You’re having a perfectly nice day until you go to your mailbox and you find a letter waiting.
 You open it and discover that you have a notice from MediCredit Inc.